-Giles De'Ath is a widower who doesn't like anything modern.
-He goes to movies and falls in love with film star, Ronnie Bostock.
+Giles De'Ath (Sir John Hurt) is a widower who doesn't like anything modern.
+He goes to movies and falls in love with movie star Ronnie Bostock (Jason Priestly).
 He then investigates everything about the movie and Ronnie.
-After that he travels to Long Island city where Ronnie lives and meets him, pretending that Ronnie is a great actor and that's why Giles admires him.
-Written by
+After that, he travels to Long Island City, where Ronnie lives, and meets him, pretending that Ronnie is a great actor, and that's why Giles admires him.

 It is so difficult to know where I should begin, especially when, unlike you, I already know the ending.
 But let us say that this story began with end of another.

 John Hurt just doesn't get the credit he deserves, I think.
 He's a consistently great actor who often adds so much more to a film than many other bigger names would.
 This film is a prime example of him taking a role and truly making it his own.